Social Icons

 4/10

-The Animatrix is meant to be a bridge between what we don’t know about the war between humans and machines and what we know as The Matrix the movie, but in the end I just found it hard to keep awake after the third short film animation in the eight short animation film.
-By the time of the fourth short animation I was far gone.
-I woke up rewound the DVD to the fourth and watched it from there down and I just regretted it, because it seemed like God was trying to save me from a mishap and I was stubborn that I want to go through the fire.
+The Animatrix is meant to be a bridge between what we don’t know about the war between humans and machines and what we know from The Matrix movie.
+But in the end, I just found it hard to stay awake after the third short film in the eight-part animation series.
+By the time the fourth short animation started, I was already far gone.
+I woke up, rewound the DVD to the fourth film, and watched it from there onward.
+I immediately regretted it because it felt like God was trying to save me from a mishap, and I stubbornly insisted on walking through the fire.

-The Wachowski brothers are anime fans, so they wrote four of the eight episodes in The Animatrix, which served as The Matrix trilogy back story; the remaining four stories are independent.
-The brothers came up with the stories while promoting the first movie in Japan and the production and release was done to coincide with the release of the last two matrix film (The Matrix Reloaded and The Matrix Revolutions) in the franchise.
+The Wachowski brothers are anime fans, so they wrote four of the eight episodes in The Animatrix, which served as a backstory to The Matrix trilogy.
+The remaining four stories are independent.
+The brothers came up with the stories while promoting the first Matrix movie in Japan, and the production and release were timed to coincide with the release of the last two films in the franchise (The Matrix Reloaded and The Matrix Revolutions).

-The stories have a high critical rating, but to me they are over rated, this movie is filled with so many lackluster dialogues and monologues and the whole flesh being put on a bony matrix foundation just seemed to me like a marketing strategy to keep fans watching.
+The stories have high critical ratings, but to me, they’re overrated.
+This movie is filled with so many lackluster dialogues and monologues, and the whole idea of adding flesh to the bony foundation of The Matrix just seemed like a marketing strategy to keep fans hooked.

-To me the sad part about all of this is that the matrix last films (The Matrix Reloaded and The Matrix Revolutions) that it was released along with are just full of effects and no full justification of their purpose.
-We may desire happy endings and The Matrix Revolutions kind of gave us that, but it came with a price of two tragedies.
-Here this movie is meant to show the justification of those tragedies, telling us why the human race lost the battle and how the machines even got into the battle in the first place.
+To me, the sad part is that the last two Matrix films (The Matrix Reloaded and The Matrix Revolutions), which The Animatrix was released alongside, are just full of effects without fully justifying their purpose.
+We may desire happy endings, and The Matrix Revolutions kind of gave us that, but it came at the price of two tragedies.
+This movie is meant to show the justification for those tragedies, explaining why the human race lost the battle and how the machines even got into the fight in the first place.

-My final take is that, all you have to do is see the first matrix, it has all that you need to know, let your imaginations fill up the gaps in between because all this other additions are just a waste of your time.
+My final take is this: all you need to do is watch the first Matrix movie.
+It has everything you need to know.
+Let your imagination fill in the gaps because all these other additions are just a waste of your time.

-The characters Neo, Trinity, and Kid also appear in this 8 animation short film package, with their voices provided by their original actors Keanu Reeves, Carrie-Anne Moss and Clayton Watson.
+The characters Neo, Trinity, and Kid also appear in this eight-part animation package, with their voices provided by their original actors: Keanu Reeves, Carrie-Anne Moss, and Clayton Watson.

 0 comments: